Legio I Adiutrix: Origins

-The legion probably was founded by Nero, although some sources provide that it was Galba.
-Some theories propose the idea that Nero began to recruit marines from the Misenum navy, and Galba likely was responsible for the last stages of the organization, when sacrifices were made, and the legion received its aquila standard.
-Some children may have been among the first recruits.
+Graham Webster notes that, along with its partner Legio II Adiutrix, that while both were raised from marines of the Fleet, "their precise origins are obscured by the confusion of the Civil War."
+Tacitus mentions that marines Nero had brought into Rome were still present in the city when Galba arrived from Spain; both Suetonius and Dio Cassius state that Galba created the legion.
+H.M.D.
+Parker argues that the dies natalis, or official date of creation when it received its aquila standard, of the legion was 22 December 68.

 Year of the Four Emperors

 In the confusing Year of the Four Emperors, the legion fought in Otho's army in the Battle of Bedriacum, where this emperor was defeated by Vitellius The victorious Vitellius ordered the legion transferred to Spain, but by the year 70 it was fighting in the Batavian rebellion.